jjvanzon/Circular-Language-Spec/spec/classes.md

 That *solid* line in the middle means it is a *pointer*.

-Perhaps it will look neater if the *pointer to a class* is drawn with a *dashed shape* too:
+Perhaps it will look neater if the pointer is drawn with a *dashed shape* too:

 <img src="images/pointer-to-class-dashed-border.png" width="225" />

-(In .NET and C# these pointers to classes could for instance represent *type arguments* and *Type objects*.)
+(In .NET and C# these pointers to classes could represent *type arguments* and *Type objects*.)

 ## Object Reference with a Class